LLMs Hallucinate Packages. Attackers Are Registering Them.

 For the Ecosystem

-Registry-level defenses. npm and PyPI both have mechanisms for reporting malicious packages, but they’re reactive — the package has to be discovered and reported.
+Registry-level defenses. npm and PyPI both have mechanisms for reporting malicious packages, but they’re reactive.
+The package has to be discovered and reported first.
 Proactive defenses include:

 Model-level mitigations.
 AI providers are working on reducing hallucination rates generally, but package-specific solutions include: